PDAL/PDAL/doc/development/overview.rst

 Point Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PDAL stores the set of dimension information in a point layout structure
+PDAL stores the dimension information in a point layout structure
 (PointLayout object).
 It stores information about the physical layout of
 data of each point in memory and also stores the type and name of each
 dimension.